noushinpervez/myCash-Client/README.md

 - **Backend:** Node.js, Express.js
 - **Database:** MongoDB
 - **Authentication:** JWT (JSON Web Tokens), `bcrypt.js` for PIN hashing

+## Challenges

+- Figuring out how to use MongoDB for secure user authentication was a key challenge.
+- Connecting the React frontend with the Node.js backend required careful attention to detail, including handling API requests, implementing proper logic and managing state.
+- The website’s design and technology were updated several times to improve the project.
+- It took a lot of effort to find and apply effective design ideas.
+- Picking the right tools and libraries to work with React was a detailed process.
+- Ensuring the website worked well on different devices required careful testing and adjustments.

 ## Credentials
 ### Admin